 - Deliver the Most Productive Satellite Systems: We are hyper-focused on maximizing the useful bandwidth per total lifetime capital cost of each satellite.
 We refer to this as "bandwidth productivity" and see this metric as a key factor in determining our return on satellite investment for each satellite we design, develop and build.
-When measured in terms of bandwidth productivity, we believe our existing and planned satellite fleet substantially outperforms other satellite operators and would also outperform our expectations for the LEO constellations proposed by new market entrants. - Drive Efficiencies of Scale and Operations: We intend to continue to drive efficiencies in our businesses through our vertical integration strategy and increasing scale as we move into new and adjacent geographic, product and service markets.
+We believe our ViaSat-3 and ViaSat-4 satellites will be leaders in bandwidth productivity compared to other existing and announced satellite constellations. - Drive Efficiencies of Scale and Operations: We intend to continue to drive efficiencies in our businesses through our vertical integration strategy and increasing scale as we move into new and adjacent geographic, product and service markets.
 We optimize our satellite systems through our development of an end-to-end platform of next-generation Kaband satellites, ground networking equipment and user terminals that enable the provision of a broad array of high-speed broadband services.
 Our ViaSat-3 class satellites are expected to further drive scale and operational efficiencies through their enhanced ability to efficiently and dynamically match supply and demand through the flexible allocation of capacity by service, time and geography within the satellite footprint, as well as through their expected global geographic reach.